ammadeo/ammadeo/README.md

  <br />
  <br />
  <img align="left" src="https://res.cloudinary.com/amadeusz/image/upload/c_scale,f_auto,w_100/v1610629867/github%20profile/publish_jepeff.gif" alt="the robot appear on a phone screen" width="100" />
- <h3 align="left">At the very end let’s ship it.</h3>
+ <h3 align="left">Deliver to users</h3>
- With the simplicity of Firebase, We can publish our app with just one click.
+ With the simplicity of Firebase, We can publish our app with just one click
  <br />
  <br />
  <table>